 A Tax Title is a lien placed on a property for nonpayment of property taxes.
 The Tax Title gives the City the right to foreclose on the delinquent property and so claim right to ownership as well as the right to sell the tax lien on the property in a public auction to a winning bidder.

 What are my options if I have a Tax Title for nonpayment of taxes?

-Massachusetts law governs tax title procedures for cities and towns throughout the Commonwealth.
-A tax title is a lien placed on property to enforce the collection of property taxes, and is removed when the property tax account is paid in full.
+The tax title lien is used to enforce collection of property taxes and is removed when the property tax account is paid in full with the City Treasurer.

 A taxpayer currently may redeem the property by: